nshvd/dataProviders/README.md

 -------
 ####Functionality 2.
-####TODO: Write test cases(scenarios) and execute them manually.
-Validate each enpoint.
-Check logs for each enpoint as well.
+####TODO: Write test cases(scenarios) and automate them.
+Validate each endpoint.
+Check logs for each endpoint as well.

 User should be able to list all added foods.